thorny-thorny/kotlin-native-web-server/README.md

 ## Requirements

 * This is a gradle project with wrapper included, so you only need installed JRE for gradle to be able to run tasks
 * Download, build and install [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).
-Instruction in [here](https://github.com/ulion/libmicrohttpd/blob/master/INSTALL).
+Instruction is [here](https://github.com/ulion/libmicrohttpd/blob/master/INSTALL).
 I've used only `./configure; make; make install` without any flags or manual configuration.

 ## Build